cowlicks/scipy-sparse-boolean-spec/scipep.rst

 instead of checking with `A == B`, you can apply the inverse and check that it is empty `A != B`.

+For sparse matreces you will expect:

+    mostly `True`:        mostly `False`:
+    `A == B`            `A != B`
+    `A >= B`            `A > B`
+    `A <= B`            `A < B`

+You should try to only use mostly `False` operations.

+With Scalars or vectors
+'''''''''''''''''''''''

+You can perform any boolean operation between a sparce matrix and any type you would be able to with numpy.
+If the sparse matrix is of size NxM (row major) you can compare it with things that are vector like a list, tuple, 1D vector all of length M, or a 2D matrix or array of size 1xM, as well as scalars.

+When a sparse matrix is compared with one of these vector like things, the vector is broadcast such that each column of the matrix is compared with the corresponding element in the vector.

+With numpy ndarrays or matrices
+'''''''''''''''''''''''''''''''

+When comparing sparce matricies with numpy arrays or matrices the sparse matrix is converted to a dense array or matrix and compared.
+So a dense array or matrix is returned.

 References
 ==========